hlavacs/ViennaEntityComponentSystem/README.md

 If the handle is valid, then it IDs an entity in VECS.
 However, the entity might have been erased from VECS previously, e.g. by some other thread.
 You can test whether the entity that the handle represents is still in VECS by calling either of these:

     handle.has_value();
-    VecsRegistry{}.contains(handle); //any type
+    VecsRegistry{}.has_value(handle); //any type
-    VecsRegistry<MyEntityTypeNode>{}.contains(handle); //call only if entity is of type MyEntityTypeNode
+    VecsRegistry<MyEntityTypeNode>{}.has_value(handle); //call only if entity is of type MyEntityTypeNode

-A part of a handle contains an ID for the entity type.
+A part of a handle contains a type ID for the entity type.
 You can get the type index by calling

     handle.type();               //call this
     VecsRegistry{}.type(handle); //or this

+The type ID is the index of the entity type in the entity type partition list, starting with 0.
 Reading a component from a given entity can be done by any of these methods:

-    MyComponentPosition pos1 = handle.component<MyComponentPosition>();  //copy
+    MyComponentPosition pos1 = handle.component<MyComponentPosition>();  //copy - use only if the component is copyable
     MyComponentPosition& pos2 = handle.component<MyComponentPosition>(); //reference
     MyComponentPosition* pos3 = handle.component_ptr<MyComponentPosition>(); //pointer

-    auto  pos4 = VecsRegistry{}.component<MyComponentPosition>(handle); //copy
+    auto  pos4 = VecsRegistry{}.component<MyComponentPosition>(handle); //copy - use only if the component is copyable
     auto& pos5 = VecsRegistry{}.component<MyComponentPosition>(handle); //reference
     auto* pos6 = VecsRegistry{}.component_ptr<MyComponentPosition>(handle); //pointer